About The Program

 We are a close-knit group even though we have vastly different backgrounds.
 The relationships between the staff, residents, and faculty is very congenial.
 Residents are entrusted with responsibilities appropriate to their level of training.
 By your senior year, you will have a great deal of independence, and will be functioning at the level of a fellow.

-3rd year co-chief resident Eric van Bogaert assists with an angio procedure, a TIPS placement, and a tumor embolization.
+3rd year co-chief resident Eric van Bogaert assists with a TIPS placement, an angio procedure, and a tumor embolization.

 You will also have abundant opportunities for research, teaching/mentoring of medical students, and attending national/international conferences.